JordanDChappell/CSharp.Mongo.Migration/README.md

 **Note:** to override the default collection name, use a constructor that includes the `migrationCollectionName` parameter, or set the public `MigrationRunner.MigrationCollectionName` property.

+### Logging

+This library provides support for logging using [Microsoft.Extensions.Logging](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line).

+The `MigrationRunner` class writes information level logs that help to understand which migrations have been located and when they have successfully completed.
+In order to configure logging use the `RegisterLogger` function.

 ## Why Create Another Library?

 There are a number of other libraries for MongoDB designed to be used in C#.
 This library was written out of necessity to be used in a large development team with fairly sizeable database instances.
 There are some use cases that this library caters to that others do not: